nnamon/cs4238-challenge-creation/challenges/introtempdir/docs/instructions.md

 # INSTRUCTIONS
 #
-## Level XX - Introduction: Create a Home of Your Own
+## Level &LEVELNUMBER&: Introduction - Create a Home of Your Own

-> Challenge: Find the password to levelXX
+> Challenge: Find the password to **&NEXTLEVELTITLE&**

 In this challenge, the executable, 'introtempdir' creates a file and writes the password into it.
 You will need a place to write the file into so create one